-2.1 We shall provide the Service to you in consideration for the due and timely fulfilment of the Customer's obligations under this Agreement.
+2.1 CircleLoop shall provide the Service to Customer in consideration for the due and timely fulfilment of the Customer's obligations under this Agreement.

 2.2 Use of the Service is at all times subject to the terms and conditions of this Agreement and by using the Service, the Customer confirms their acceptance of, and agrees to be bound by, this Agreement.

-2.3 We reserve the right to amend or alter in any way these terms and conditions or charges for the Service at any time.
-We shall make reasonable endeavours to notify the Customer of any such changes, including making notice of the same to the Customer, but any change shall take effect even if the Customer fails to receive such notice.
+2.3 CircleLoop reserve the right to amend or alter in any way these terms and conditions or charges for the Service at any time.
+CircleLoop shall make reasonable endeavours to notify the Customer of any such changes, but any change shall take effect even if the Customer fails to receive such notice.

-2.4 We shall provide reasonable endeavours to manage and maintain a professional Service, Network and Website.
+2.4 CircleLoop shall provide reasonable endeavours to manage and maintain a professional Service and Application.

-2.5 We shall grant you a non-exclusive, non-assignable or transferable right to use the Service in accordance with these terms.
+2.5 CircleLoop shall grant you a non-exclusive, non-assignable, non-transferable right to use the Service in accordance with these terms.

-2.6 We shall provide support to you for the Service via our help-desk and online knowledgebase.
+2.6 CircleLoop shall provide support to Customer for the Service via the CircleLoop help-desk and online knowledgebase.

 3. Customer Obligations

 3.1 The Customer may only use the Service for lawful purposes and at all times in accordance with the Act and these Terms and Conditions.

-3.2 The Customer will not, nor will the Customer authorise or permit any other person to, use the Service or the Website:
+3.2 The Customer will not, nor will the Customer authorise or permit any other person to, use the Service or the Application:

-b) to create any Artificial Inflation of Traffic in anyway;
+- to create any Artificial Inflation of Traffic in any way;

-b) to sell, or offer to sell goods or services which are in violation of any laws, regulations or codes of practice.
-The Customer shall take such corrective action as we may require in such circumstances promptly following notification from us.
+- to sell, or offer to sell goods or services which are in violation of any laws, regulations or codes of practice.
+The Customer shall take such corrective action as we may require in such circumstances promptly following notification from CircleLoop.

 3.3 The Customer warrants that Customer Information is and will remain accurate and will not include any Inappropriate Content or any other information or material, any part of which, or the accessing of which or use of which would be a criminal offence or otherwise unlawful including the breach of any Intellectual Property Rights of any other person.
-We reserve the right to remove such content from the Service, Website and Network where, in our sole discretion, we suspect such content to be in breach of this clause 3.3.
+CircleLoop reserve the right to remove such content from the Service, Application and Network where, in its sole discretion, CircleLoop suspects such content to be in breach of this clause 3.3.

 3.4 The Customer will be solely responsible for the accuracy, completeness, design, creation, maintenance, and updating thereof of all Customer Information.
-We shall not be liable for any errors or inaccuracies in any Customer Information
+CircleLoop shall not be liable for any errors or inaccuracies in any Customer Information.

 3.5 The Customer shall be responsible for obtaining all necessary licenses and consents required to use Service and the Customer warrants that such licences and consents have been obtained and will be subject in this regard to the indemnity at clause 12.

-3.6 The Customer shall permit us to document you as a client case study or reference client and to use your name in any publicity material we may produce without first referring any such material to you for approval.
+3.6 The Customer shall permit CircleLoop to document Customer as a client case study or reference client and to use Customer name in any publicity material CircleLoop may produce without first referring any such material to Customer for approval.

-3.7 The Customer shall provide us with any assistance we require in relation to any query or enquiry in relation to the Service howsoever arising.
+3.7 The Customer shall provide CircleLoop with any assistance required in relation to any query or enquiry related to the Service howsoever arising.

 3.9 The Customer will not sell or re-sell the Service to any third party.

-3.10 The Customer will not use or associate the Service with any unsolicited telemarketing activities (“Spam”) and agrees to pay us a fee of £25 for each Spam complaint received by us.
-This will be charged for and applied to your Usage Rates and charged to the payment card you used to register for the Service.
+3.10 The Customer will not use or associate the Service with any unsolicited telemarketing activities (“Spam”) and agrees to pay CircleLoop a fee of £25 for each Spam complaint received.
+This will be charged for and applied to the Customer’s Usage Rates and charged to the payment card Customer used to register for the Service.

-3.11 The Customer warrants that the name, email address, phone numbers, postal address and payment information (where required upfront) that the Customer provides when the Customer registers for the Service is correct and the Customer agrees to update its account immediately in the event of any changes to its details and those of its Users.
+3.11 The Customer warrants that the name, email address, phone numbers, postal address and payment information (where required upfront) provided when the Customer registers for the Service is correct and Customer agrees to update its account immediately in the event of any changes to its details and those of its Users.
 Providing false information at any time and/or fraudulent use of credit/debit card information may result in immediate termination of the Services and may expose the offender to civil or criminal liability.

 3.12 The Customer warrants that it possesses the legal right and ability to enter into this Agreement and to use the Service in accordance with this Agreement.

-3.13 The Customer confirms that the person contracting on its behalf is over 18 years of age and has authority to bind the Customer in relation to the Customer's purchase of the Service.
+3.13 The Customer confirms that the person contracting on its behalf is over 18 years of age and has authority to bind Customer in relation to its purchase of the Service.

-3.14 Any breach of this clause 3 by the Customer shall be deemed to be a material breach of this Agreement and shall entitle us to immediately terminate the Agreement and, for this purpose, it shall be irrelevant whether the Customer was aware of the content of any material so transmitted or not.
-Notwithstanding and in addition to clause 8, we may suspend the Service without notice with immediate effect if, in our reasonable opinion, the Customer is in breach of this clause 3 and we may refuse to restore the Service until the issue giving rise to the suspension has been satisfactorily resolved, to be determined at CircleLoop’s discretion and Customer gives CircleLoop an acceptable assurance that there will be no further contravention.
+3.15 Any breach of this clause 3 by the Customer and/or its Users shall be deemed to be a material breach of this Agreement and shall entitle CircleLoop to immediately terminate the Agreement and, for this purpose, it shall be irrelevant whether the Customer was aware of the content of any material so transmitted or not.
+Notwithstanding and in addition to clause 8, CircleLoop may suspend the Service without notice with immediate effect if, in its reasonable opinion, the Customer is in breach of this clause 3 and CircleLoop may refuse to restore the Service until the issue giving rise to the suspension has been satisfactorily resolved, to be determined at CircleLoop’s discretion and Customer gives CircleLoop an acceptable assurance that there will be no further contravention.

-4.1 Other than as cannot be excluded in law, we expressly exclude all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose in relation to the provision of the Service.
+4.1 Other than as cannot be excluded in law, CircleLoop expressly excludes all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose in relation to the provision of the Service.

-4.2 We do not warrant that the Service will be error and or virus free or operate without disruption or is compatible with all equipment and software configurations.
+4.2 CircleLoop does not warrant that the Service will be error and or virus free or operate without disruption or is compatible with all equipment and software configurations.

-4.3 The full extent of our liability in respect of the provision of the Service is as set out in clause 10.
+4.3 The full extent of CircleLoop’s liability in respect of the provision of the Service is as set out in clause 10.